zmike/zmike.github.io/_posts/2020-10-24-catching-up.md

 ```
 Progress has occurred, so the pass returns true to reflect that.

-And now those large attributes are loaded as expected, and everything is great.
+Now those large attributes are loaded according to Vulkan spec, and everything is great because, as expected, ANV has no bugs here.